Our Artisan Partners

 and naturally dyed silk yarns.They are expert and widely respected for their dyeing skills using natural materials, protecting both their own health and that of their environment.

-Panmai is a member of The ThaiCraft Association, which is a member of the World Fair Trade Organization, the global network of Fair Trade Organizations.
+Panmai was a member of The ThaiCraft Association which was a member of the World Fair Trade Organization, the global network of Fair Trade Organizations.

 Preview our photo book about Panmai Group online for free.